What Does Scaling Mean in Sales?

 Go back to your sales pitch and your outreach efforts.
 Adjust your numbers and your approach as needed.

 Sales activities can be very time-consuming.
-To get the most out of your sales activities, it is important to plan and set goals.
+To get the most out of them, it is important to plan and set goals.
 This will help you manage your time more effectively.
+But remember to set realistic, achievable goals that don’t demotivate your sales team.

-5 Common Mistakes to Avoid When Scaling a Sales Team
+5 Mistakes to Avoid When Scaling Your Sales Team

 Your primary goal should be to target the customers who are most likely to buy your product.
 Although it may seem obvious that you should chase after specific types of clients, it may not always work.

-To get the most out of your team, you need to build a high-performing sales team that focuses its efforts on the right clients.
+To get the most out of your expanded sales team, you need to focus your efforts on the right prospects.
+This usually happens when sales and marketing don’t align.

 If you want to keep your customers, you have to work hard to create value for them.
 Your competition is also targeting your customers, so if you don’t build up your customer’s value, they will easily be lost.